Healthdirect Free Australian health advice you can count on.

 • You might need an ICD if you have a heart arrhythmia, such as an abnormally fast or irregular heartbeat.

-• Fitting an ICD will require either a local or general anaesthetic, depending on your circumstances.
+• Fitting an ICD will need either a local or general anaesthetic, depending on your circumstances.

 • People with ICDs should avoid certain types of electronic devices with strong magnetic fields, such as chainsaws and MRI.